Built-ins

 lowercase.
 All other characters are left unchanged.

-function uses the Unicode character database to determine which
+The lower function uses the Unicode character database to determine which

 characters are uppercase and their equivalent lowercase form.